Realtors are often frustrated about “condition” and “health & safety” issues that get called out by appraisers, and they come to us for guidance.

 Underwriters need to make sure they have a salable loan so they will often require repairs that are on the “FHA-only” list, even for conventional loans.

-For example, I have seen conventional underwriters require pool repairs and roof certifications numerous times.
+For example, I have seen conventional underwriters require pool repairs and flooring repairs numerous times.

 Similarly, appraisers need to protect their licenses and reputations, so they can never turn a blind eye to anything significant.